 Credit Counseling Explained

 Whether they are conducted in person or by telephone, our counseling sessions are confidential and offered free of charge.
+There are no eligibility requirements for obtaining counseling assistance.
 You submit information about your income, living expenses, and debts, which your counselor will use to create a personalized action plan and budget to help you repay your debts.

 What happens in credit counseling?